R4vage/eighth-angular-challenge/README.md

     Also, it has refresh functionality made through interceptors, and the token is also inserted in the headers through and interceptor.

 This proyect has 2 simple layouts, one for the login and register pages, and another for the homepage.
 On the homepage's navbar there is a user profile image, which, on click, shows the user's info and logout button.
+Also, the repository has been published to netlify: https://poetic-beijinho-d52ce6.netlify.app.